 Hotel Deals: My top choice is probably Priceline.com —I’ve found some insanely cheap (beautiful) hotels.
 Other sites I check are Expedia.com and the Hilton (for points).
 If you’re looking to avoid hotels and go the hostel route, I recommend checking out Hostelworld – there are a few decent options in Chicago.
 If you’re traveling with friends, another good option here is to do an Airbnb.
 (Use my link for savings on your first stay!)
 Personally, I stayed on the Mag Mile, and absolutely loved the location…it can be a little pricey, but the location is awesome!

 So, I hope you found this guide on top things to do in Chicago helpful.
 If you haven’t been, it should definitely be on your bucket list!
 Tell me—have you visited Chicago and loved it as much as me?
-Let me know some of your favorite things to do in the comments!
+Let me know some of your favorite things to do on a long weekend in Chicago in the comments!

 P.S.
 This post contains affiliate links.
 If you click on one and make a purchase, I might make a little extra spending money, at no extra cost to you.
 As always, all opinions are my own.
 These products/services have been useful during my travels and come highly recommended to you from yours truly!